The origins of the Riddaway name lie with England's ancient Anglo-Saxon

 years, the English language had no fast system of spelling rules.
 For that reason, spelling variations

 are commonly found in early Anglo-Saxon

 surnames.
 Over the years, many variations of the name Riddaway were recorded, including Ridgway, Ridgeway and others.

 Early Notables of the Riddaway family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Riddaway Notables in all our PDF Extended History products and printed products wherever possible.
+Plantation.
+He was son and heir of Thomas Ridgeway of Tor Mohun, Devon.
+He was born either at Torwood or at Tor Abbey and was appointed collector of customs at...
+Another 71 words (5 lines of text) are included under the topic Early Riddaway Notables in all our PDF Extended History products and printed products wherever possible.